top of page

 Q. Do you have a health guarantee?

-A. Yes, that is with every puppy.
+A. Yes, with every puppy.

 Q. Do they shed a lot?